toml5566/go_pos_backend/README.md

 # POS backend project using go

-A simple pos backend project for practicing
+A e-commerce backend server that handles authentication, menu updates, and customer orders.